autumn-mck/site-astro/src/content/markdownPosts/blog/2022/project-sonar/index.md

 }
 ```

 The only thing to note here is that we're telling MongoDB that our data is not/does not need to be ordered, helping increase our performance slightly.
 Running the program now will begin filling up our database with data.
 Unfortunately, this is still a slow process - We have about 1.7 billion lines to parse!
-Finally, you may also run into memory issues with NodeJS, as by default it can only use [up to 1.7gb of memory](https://www.the-data-wrangler.com/nodejs-memory-limits/), and MongoDB cannot always keep up with the rate we are sending it data at (It's inconsistant).
+Finally, you may also run into memory issues with NodeJS, as by default it can only use [up to 1.7gb of memory](https://www.the-data-wrangler.com/nodejs-memory-limits/), and MongoDB cannot always keep up with the rate we are sending it data at (It's inconsistent).
 Since we only need our application to run for long enough to allow us to fetch all the data, we can take the quick and easy approach of just giving NodeJS more memory.
 We can do this by running `node --max-old-space-size=8000 fetchData.js`.

 ## Querying MongoDB